peterkuma/cl2nc/README.md

 - `-h`, `--help`: Show help message and exit.
 - `-q`: Run quietly (suppress output).

-A manual page is also available if cl2nc is installed on unix-like operating
-systems:
+On Linux and macOS, see also the manual page with:

 ```sh
 man cl2nc